abhilashsajeev/ReactJS-Training/02-Basicfeatures-and-syntax/states.md

 }
 ```

 we can access state by `this.state` inside your jsx.
-Remember state is available insdie the component. you can pass it to children.
+Remember state is available inside the component. you can pass it to children.

 ```javascript
 // Person.js